Pleb5/Pleb5.github.io/pages/quest-4-a-fool-and-his-bitcoin.md

         4. If it shows an error try to enable the webcam if it is disabled or reconnect USB
         5. Orientation doesn’t matter
         6. Try to wait for autofocus to kick in
+        7. If you struggle with the focus too much try to [adjust it](https://zpjiang.me/2020/05/28/picamera-adjust-focus/)
         7. Hold the camera(or the hardware wallet) firm.
 You can put your elbow on the desk to get more stability
         8. Try to establish good lighting conditions: Reduce glare by reducing brightness of the screen with the joystick down action and/or adjusting the surrounding lights
 11. Now you can see the `Signature` progress bar in Sparrow filled blue